 The most common these days is Fentanyl, an opioid like morphine, codeine, heroin and methadone.
 In Canada and other countries, OxyContin was a problem several years back.
 The new “arrival” is Fentanyl, which is 50 to 100 times more potent than morphine.
 Physicians prescribe these to manage pain after surgery and treat chronic pain.

 Ritalin is another prescription drug that can be found on the black market.
-Part of the family of amphetamine, the drug stimulates and speeds up the nervous system, unlike Opiates, which calms down.
-Other drugs similar to Ritalin for their effect are cocaine, methamphetamine, amphetamines and ecstasy, to name a few.
-Ritalin can be found on the black market and people use them as a recreational drug.
+Part of the family of amphetamines, the drug stimulates and speeds up the nervous system, unlike Opiates, which calm down.